-- Wet your hands with clean running water and apply soap. - Rub hands together for 20 seconds and scrub all surfaces. - Rinse hands well under running water. - Dry your hands using a towel. - If possible, use a towel to turn off the faucet.
+- Wet your hands with clean running water and apply soap. - Rub hands together for 20 seconds and scrub all surfaces. - Rinse hands well under running water. - Dry your hands using a clean towel or air dry them. - If possible, use a paper towel to turn off the faucet.